Frequently Asked Questions

 Students are expected to demonstrate the following behaviors and characteristics:

-Integrity in the keeping of one’s word, speaking the truth, doing one’s own work, carrying out responsibility (doing assignments adequately and on time) and respecting authority.
+Integrity in the keeping of one’s word, speaking the truth, doing one’s own work, carrying out responsibility (completing assignments adequately and on time) and respecting authority.

 Respect for self, Katy Classical Academy and its staff and students, and the property of others.